harnika27/simple-interest-calculator/README.md

 # simple-interest-calculator
-simple interest calculator using bash
+This simple  calculates simple interest using a bash shell script